-While restaurant technology can certainly make your restaurant more efficient, some restaurant owners worry it might distract them from what's really important: delighting guests.
+While restaurant technology can certainly make your restaurant more efficient, some restaurant owners worry it could distract them from what's really important: delighting their guests.

-Though it’s understandable to hesitate to adopt the latest and greatest in restaurant technology for fear of how it would affect your guests’ experiences, it could make your guests happier in the long run.
+Though it’s understandable to hesitate to adopt the latest in restaurant technology for fear of it affecting your guests’ experiences, it could make your guests happier in the long run.

 So why not give the people what they want?
-Here are 22 proven ways to delight your guests in 2018.
+Here are 22 proven ways – both staff-driven and tech-driven – to delight your guests in 2020.

 Toast Go™ offers restaurants the full, robust functionality of a traditional POS terminal in a comfortable handheld.
 Servers can take and check on orders, send memos to the kitchen, split checks, take payment, and more — all without having to leave the table.

-Restaurants who have adopted Toast Go into their operations have been able to decrease table turn time, increase revenue, and consistently provide guests with a personalized, hands-on experience.
+Restaurants that have adopted Toast Go into their operations have been able to decrease table turn time, increase revenue, and consistently provide guests with a personalized, hands-on experience.

 Gone are the days where servers would run back and forth from table to terminal, hoping to remember every guest's order and accompanying modifications or who paid for what on which card.
 Toast Go™ offers restaurants a streamlined solution to cumbersome chaos.

-Honeygrow, a healthy-living quick service concept that offers guests a customizable stir-fry/salad menu, is a great example of how restaurants can successfully sustain a business and create a memorable dining experience on self-service alone.
+Honeygrow, a healthy-living, quick-service concept that offers guests a customizable stir-fry and salad menu, is a great example of how restaurants can successfully sustain a business and create a memorable dining experience on self-service alone.

-Upon entering Honeygrow, guests are met with self-service screens where they can build and customize their meal to their heart’s content.
-Their ticket is then immediately sent to the line, where the Honeygrow team assembles the order, and calls out the guests number when ready.
+Upon entering Honeygrow, guests are met with self-service screens where they build and customize their meals to their heart’s content.
+Their tickets are then immediately sent to the line, where the Honeygrow team assembles the order and calls out the guests number when ready.

 At no point in the entire ordering and delivery process will a guest interact with a server; this enables Honeygrow staff to devote all of their time, energy, and attention into delighting guests by creating the best dishes possible.